JeffreyPalmer/blogophonic-hugo/README.md

 ## Usage

-> NOTE: blogophonic-hugo requires the `extended` version of hugo, since it relies on hugo's built-in SASS processor.
+> NOTE: blogophonic-hugo-theme requires the `extended` version of hugo, since it relies on hugo's built-in SASS processor.
 As of Jan 11, 2021 `hugo-extended` is installed by default when running `brew install` however, for windows or linux users, you must ensure you've installed the extended version.
 Please see https://gohugo.io/getting-started/installing/.

-This as a full website, not a hugo theme.
-To use it, just clone the repo, and start hugo at the root:
+Unlike the original Blogophonic template, this **is** a hugo theme.
+To use it, add it as a submodule to your `themes` directory:

 ```
-git clone git@github.com:formspree/blogophonic-hugo.git
-cd blogophonic-hugo
-hugo server
+git submodule add https://github.com/JeffreyPalmer/blogophonic-hugo-theme.git themes/blogophonic-hugo-theme
 ```

-Then you can edit or discard the pages under `content`.

-This repo should not be cloned into a git submodule.
-It's meant to be the top-level folder and includes a `content` folder with several pre-made pages.

-We chose to package it this way because at the time it was difficult to distribute a hugo theme with a lot of pre-made pages, images, static content, etc.
+Once you have added the theme as a submodule, take a look at the example `config.toml` in `themes/blogophonic-hugo-theme/exampleSite/config.toml` to get an idea of how to configure things.

+**Caveat:** Most of the changes I've made (and am making) to this theme are to scratch personal itches.
+I'm not a theme designer, so if you choose to use this theme you'll be somewhat on your own.

 ## Site Configuration

-The following site configuration options are found in the `config.toml` file at the root of this Hugo site.
+The following site configuration options are found in the `config.toml` file at the root of the `exampleSite` Hugo site.

 ### Font Options